t-student/websource/content/post/shiny01-overview.md

 Shiny applications comprise a user interface in the form of a web page (generated from R code), a backend server (that can be hosted on your local machine).

-Let's build an app - use this template:
+Before we begin, your goto page for learning about this stuff is [https://shiny.rstudio.com/articles/](https://shiny.rstudio.com/articles/).
+Ok, let's build an app - use this template:

 ```
 library(shiny)